henrikr3/corda-kubernetes-yo/README.md

 docker service logs -f <CONTAINER>
 ```

-The nodes also have SSH access to the Crash shell, which allows you to execute any flows directly on the nodes.
+The nodes also have SSH access to the [Node shell](https://docs.corda.net/shell.html), which allows you to execute any [flows](https://docs.corda.net/key-concepts-flows.html) directly on the nodes.
 Currently they can be accessed with username: **user1** and password: **test**, with the following command:
 ```
 ssh -o StrictHostKeyChecking=no user1@localhost -o UserKnownHostsFile=/dev/null -p 2221